mhuot/i5coverbracket/README.md

 ## Installation Instructions

 1. __Printing the Bracket:__ Print the bracket using ABS or ASA material to ensure durability.
 Ensure that your 3D printer is set up for the selected material.
+I would recommend a brim to limit warping.

 2. __Mounting the Bracket:__
   * Find a suitable location on the wall where you can securely mount the cargo cover.